Basic Usage

 If you simply need to parse some text files and are not interested in installing from source, please follow the following steps:

-java -jar <JAR FILE NAME> -input <INPUT TEXT FILE> -output <OUTPUT FILE>
+java -jar <JAR FILE NAME> -input <INPUT TEXT FILE> -output <OUTPUT FILE>where the

 For example, if the input file input.txt contains the following raw text: